odrama/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+It took me a long time experimenting with different types of gradients, color spaces, and thresholds.
+With the help of the forum i was able to understand more about the effects of each choice and reach a resonably robust thresholding function for the project video.
+Understanding how to use the result of fitting through each stage in the processing and using them in sequentially was hard to understand for a while but i got around to it.
+At some stages of the video, lane lines could not be identified and my algorithms fail, and caused the processing to stop, so i averaged a number of previous lines to figure out where the undetected lanes, because logically it would not just magically turn 90 degrees over.
+A more robust thresholding technique, and better sanity check would definietely better the pipeline, and i will be working this project again, after i am done with the deadlines, as it is rich in material and experimentation